Mine-and-blade-admin/Battlegear2/README.md

 `` gradlew setupDecompWorkspace idea genIntellijRuns`` or Eclipse:
-`` gradlew setupDecompWorkspace eclipse`` then import the build.gradle file.
+`` gradlew setupDecompWorkspace eclipse`` then import the project file.
+Complete the running configurations with the VM option:
+`` -Dfml.coreMods.load=mods.battlegear2.coremod.BattlegearLoadingPlugin``

 **To make an addon**
 The files in /battlegear api folder can be used as external libraries.